Chat with us, powered by LiveChat

 We are glad to have you here with us!
 TransInterpreting provides preparation courses and continuing education to interpreters all over the world.
 Our goal is to see you succeed in the journey to become an excellent interpreter.
 Please read the following post thoroughly in order to gain some information regarding certification options & processes.

-The following information may have changed since September 10, 2020, but It still provides an important general overview of the US national medical & healthcare interpreter examinations; refer to the official websites of the national interpreter certification bodies, the primary sources, for the most up to date information: NBCMI and CCHI.
+The following information provides an important general overview of the US national medical & healthcare interpreter examinations; refer to the official websites of the national interpreter certification bodies, the primary sources, for the most up-to-date information: NBCMI and CCHI.

 The First Step